 HousingEconomics.com is the online economics information source for America’s Housing Industry, published by the National Association of Home Builders (NAHB).
 Available by subscription, HousingEconomics.com provides the latest housing forecasts, market trends, in-depth economic analysis, and archival data relating to the housing industry.
 The highly anticipated forecasting and analysis are provided by NAHB’s Economics Group.
 Learn more

-Paul Emrath, Ph.D., is Vice President for Survey and Housing Policy Research for NAHB where his responsibilities include conducting statistical and economic research for NAHB and its local affiliates, as well as managing NAHB’s Survey and Housing Policy Departments.
+Paul Emrath, Ph.D., is Vice President for Survey and Housing Policy Research and his responsibilities include conducting statistical and economic research for NAHB and its local affiliates, as well as managing NAHB’s Survey and Housing Policy departments.
 The first of his departments conducts a number of regular, periodic surveys—such as the monthly survey that generates the widely cited NAHB/Wells Fargo Housing Market Index—as well as special surveys such as the one used to break down construction costs in a new home.
 His other department conducts a broad range of policy-related research such as estimating the economic impact of home building and analyzing proposed government regulations changes for NAHB committees and councils.
 Since joining NAHB in 1992, he has developed many of the statistical methods NAHB uses to analyze housing data, produced over 700 local impact of home building studies, and published more than 150 articles on a wide variety of housing related topics—twice winning National Investment Center awards for articles on 55+ housing.
 Before being promoted to Vice President, he worked for NAHB as Housing Policy Analyst (1992-1994), Director of Survey Analysis (1994-1995), Senior Economist (1995-1999), Regulatory Economist (1999-2001), and Assistant Vice President (2001-2009).
 Prior to joining NAHB, he taught economic theory and statistics at the University of Wisconsin-Oshkosh for four years.
 He has a Ph.D. in Economics from the University of Wisconsin-Milwaukee.

-Robert D. Dietz, Ph.D., is Assistant Vice President for Tax and Policy Issues for NAHB, where his responsibilities include economic and legal analysis of tax and other policy issues.
+Robert D. Dietz, Ph.D., is Vice President for Tax and Policy Issues, and his responsibilities include economic and legal analysis of tax and other policy issues.
 His areas of responsibility include homeownership and energy tax incentives, affordable housing policies, business tax issues, tax regulations, and government budget analysis.
 Dr. Dietz has published academic research on the private and social benefits of homeownership, federal tax expenditure estimation, and other housing and tax issues in peer-reviewed journals, including the Journal of Urban Economics, Journal of Housing Research, the National Tax Journal and the NBER Working Paper series.
 Prior to joining NAHB in 2005, Robert worked as an economist for the Congressional Joint Committee on Taxation, specializing in revenue estimation of legislative proposals involving housing, urban development, and other business tax issues.
 He is a native of Dayton, Ohio and earned a Ph.D. in Economics from the Ohio State University in 2003.

 Michael Neal is a Senior Economist with the National Association of Home Builders.
 In this capacity, he assists in the preparation of the state and metropolitan area forecast.
 He also monitors macroeconomic and financial issues that affect the U.S. housing market.
 He has a decade of experience in economic policy.
 Prior to joining NAHB, he worked at the Joint Economic Committee of the U.S. Congress, the Federal Reserve, and the Congressional Budget Office.
 His research has been discussed in several national media outlets, including the New York Times, the Washington Post, and the Wall Street Journal, as well as local newspapers and blogs.
 He holds a B.A. degree in Economics from Morehouse College and a M.P.A. degree from the University of Pennsylvania.
 He has also studied economics at the University of Oxford.